ARCHER2-HPC/archer2-docs/user-guide/containers.rst

 environment on the host for a Linux OS and environment that they control.
-So if the host system is running CentOS Linux but your application runs in Ubuntu Linux with a particular software stack; you can create an Ubuntu image, install your software into that image, copy the image to another host (e.g. Cirrus), and run your application on that host in it’s native Ubuntu environment.
+So if the host system is running CentOS Linux but your application runs in Ubuntu Linux with a particular software stack; you can create an Ubuntu image, install your software into that image, copy the image to another host (e.g. ARCHER2), and run your application on that host in it’s native Ubuntu environment.

 Singularity also allows you to leverage the resources of whatever host you are on.
-This includes high-speed interconnects (i.e. Infinband on Cirrus), file systems (i.e. /lustre on Cirrus) and potentially other resources (e.g. the licensed Intel compilers on Cirrus).
+This includes high-speed interconnects (i.e. Infinband on ARCHER2), file systems (i.e. /lustre on ARCHER2) and potentially other resources (e.g. the licensed Intel compilers on ARCHER2).

 **Note:** Singularity only supports Linux containers.
 You cannot create images that use Windows or macOS (this is a restriction of the containerisation model